Spotlight on Boeing: Analyzing the Surge in Options Activity - Boeing (NYSE:BA)

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Jefferies has decided to maintain their Buy rating on Boeing, which currently sits at a price target of $250. * Maintaining their stance, an analyst from RBC Capital continues to hold a Outperform rating for Boeing, targeting a price of $230. * An analyst from Redburn Atlantic upgraded its action to Buy with a price target of $275. * In a cautious move, an analyst from Goldman Sachs downgraded its rating to Buy, setting a price target of $212. * In a cautious move, an analyst from Morgan Stanley downgraded its rating to Equal-Weight, setting a price target of $200.
+Click here for access. * Showing optimism, an analyst from Redburn Atlantic upgrades its rating to Buy with a revised price target of $275. * Maintaining their stance, an analyst from RBC Capital continues to hold a Outperform rating for Boeing, targeting a price of $230. * An analyst from Goldman Sachs has revised its rating downward to Buy, adjusting the price target to $212. * In a cautious move, an analyst from Morgan Stanley downgraded its rating to Equal-Weight, setting a price target of $200.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Boeing with Benzinga Pro for real-time alerts.